 Ease of Braking

 It should be easy enough to get your veggies spinning because that's what they are designed for.
 However, not all of the units proved to be able to brake well.
 Four models include a brake button in their design, while the five with crank arm spinning mechanisms do not include a separate braking feature.
-Each type of braking has its advantages and disadvantages.
+Each braking system has its advantages and disadvantages.
 For the crank arm models, the brake is the crank arm.
-This style tended to be more difficult to brake than the button-style brakes when attempting to stop colanders moving at a higher speed.
-The button-style brakes were usually a bit more effective at braking, but the small buttons are not very ergonomic and one unit, in particular, had a fairly useless brake button.
+This style tended to be more challenging to slow than the button-style brakes when attempting to stop colanders moving at a higher speed.
+The button-style brakes were usually a bit more effective at braking, but the small buttons are not very ergonomic, and one unit, in particular, had a fairly useless brake button.

 The units with a brake button were hit or miss.
 The OXO Steel Salad Spinner underperformed in this category.
 Despite having a very similar design theme to the OXO Good Grips Salad Spinner, which worked fine here, the OXO Steel Salad Spinner's brake button consistently failed to "bite."
 Even after pressing the button with considerable pressure, the colander would still struggle to come to a complete stop.
 However, the Brieftons BR-SS-02 and OXO Good Grips Salad Spinner both had brake buttons that worked well.
 The Mueller 5-Liter Vegetable Washer ended up sharing the best at braking title with the Westmark German Vegetable Spinner because the brake button did not require much force to bring the colander quickly to a stop.